 Abby and I reached out to each other almost at the same time on Instagram.
-Her account, @SustainablyWoke, followed me and I immediately was intrigued!
+Her account, @SustainablyWoke, followed me on the platform and I was immediately intrigued!

 Abby is a senior in college running this super cool, eco-friendly brand that sells upcycled shirts made from 50% recycled plastic and 50% organic cotton.
 It’s a brand that combines trendiness and being environmentally friendly, two worlds that aren’t always on the same gravitational pull.
 Through Sustainably Woke, Abby is determined to make consumers view fashion and sustainability as two powerful forces that can have you saving the planet and looking cute while doing it.